dorzki/slack-notifications/readme.txt

 4. `Slack Notifications - Part 2` Get notifications to you Slack channel.

 == Changelog ==

+= 2.0.5 =
+* [FEATURE] On post type update the user who updated will be displayed on the notification.

 = 2.0.4 =
 * [FEATURE] Added failed administrator login notification.